matthewpwatkins/isaiah-goes-to-the-movies/entry-ideas.md

 - Monty Python
 - My Smith Goes to Washington
 - Nemo
+- Nightmare Before Christmas
 - Peter Pan
 - Pirates of the Caribbean
 - Ratatouille
+- Rise of the Guardians
 - Singing in the Rain
 - Snow White
 - Sound of Music